ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/json/format.md

 ## JSON Format

-The JSON generated and consumed by this library is pretty generic, and basically converts objects directly into their JSON representation.
-So if you had the following simple data model class:
+The JSON generated and consumed by this library basically converts objects directly into their JSON representation.
+So if you had the following data model class:

 ```typescript
 @JsonApiModelConfig({